Home Hernia Mesh Polypropylene Mesh

 At least 120 surgical mesh products can trace their approval ancestry back to Ethicon’s Prolene Polypropylene Mesh.
 This was a surgical mesh on the market before the U.S. Food and Drug Administration regulated medical devices.

 All new polypropylene surgical meshes in the U.S. are approved through the FDA’s 510(k) process.
-That method only requires a device manufacturer show a “substantial equivalence” to a medical device the FDA already approved.
+That method only requires a device manufacturer to show a “substantial equivalence” to a medical device the FDA already approved.

 “[R]ecalled meshes associated with adverse effects may, indirectly, continue to serve as predicates for new devices raising concerns over the safety of the 510(k) route.”